Aldin322/Yasinusta/readme.txt

-* Evaluation mixes classical piece-square values with bishop-pair rewards, mobility, rook open-file bonuses, king-safety/pawn-shield heuristics, passed pawns that scale into the endgame, outpost detection for minor pieces, attack-based center control tracking, development penalties for idle knights and bishops, and doubled/isolated/backward pawn penalties so the search understands complex middlegame structures instead of dropping material to simple positional cues.
+* Evaluation mixes classical piece-square values with bishop-pair rewards, mobility, rook open-file bonuses, king-safety/pawn-shield heuristics, passed pawns that scale into the endgame, outpost detection for minor pieces, bitboard-accelerated center control tracking, space advantages in the enemy half, activity bonuses for rooks planted on the seventh rank, development penalties for idle knights and bishops, and doubled/isolated/backward pawn penalties so the search understands complex middlegame structures instead of dropping material to simple positional cues.
 * The ``sacrifice_margin`` argument controls how close two moves must score for the engine to prefer the line that gives up more of its own material.
 * Iterative deepening now rides on top of aspiration windows, null-move